dotnet/docs/docs/core/tools/dotnet-install-script.md

 `-Architecture <ARCHITECTURE>`

 Architecture of the .NET Core binaries to install.
-Possible values are `auto`, `x64` and `x86`.
+Possible values are `auto`, `x64`, and `x86`.
 The default value is `auto`, which represents the currently running OS architecture.

 `-SharedRuntime`

 If set, this switch limits installation to the shared runtime.
 The entire SDK isn't installed.

-`-DebugSymbols`
+`-DebugSymbols` (see NOTE)

 If set, the installer includes debugging symbols in the installation.

 > [!NOTE]
-> This switch is not currently avaiable but planned for a future release.
+> The `-DebugSymbols` switch is not currently avaiable but planned for a future release.

 `-DryRun`